• Skip to primary navigation

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 Finding free plants is one of the best ways to add to your garden without spending a dime.
-You really can have a luxurious garden for next to nothing if you know how to get free plants.
-From flowering plants to foliage accent plants, vegetable plants, and even shrubbery--many of these are available for nothing or next to nothing.
+Many plants from flowering plants to foliage accent plants, vegetable plants, and even shrubbery are available for nothing or next to nothing if you just know where to look.

 It's Easy (and Fun) to Get Free Plants

-You might be surprised at how easy it is to find plants for free.
-From roadside picking to construction site exploration or even trading with your gardening friends, finding free plants is actually a breeze, or at least, breeze-adjacent.
+Whether you’re wanting to save money on your landscaping or trying to do vegetable gardening on a budget, you might be surprised at how easy it is to find plants for free.
+From roadside picking to construction site exploration, finding free plants can be a lot easier than you think.

-Let's face it.
-It's a great idea to save money on your garden.
-Plants are not cheap.
-This way, if they don't make it, you haven't wasted any money--just a little bit of effort, and sometimes it really isn't much effort at all!
+If you spend nothing on plants, if they don’t make it, you haven’t wasted any money–just a little bit of effort, and sometimes it really isn’t much effort at all.

 If you've got a brown thumb like I do, it's even more important to save money this way.
 It's not fun to spend heaps of money on plants only to have them die on you.
 This way, you can work on turning your brown thumb to green without throwing a lot of "green" away.